The Priesthood of Antinous

 is a role that should be taken seriously, responsibly and without any

 reservation.
-There is no oath of loyalty or obedience to the hierarchy
+There is an oath of loyalty and obedience to the hierarchy

 To become a Priest of Antinous: